appilon/terraform-website/content/source/docs/extend/detecting-drift.html.md

 # Detecting Drift

-One of the core challenges of infrastructure as code is keeping a consistent mapping of what you have deployed, terraform manages this in it’s state (which can be stored locally or remotely).
+One of the core challenges of infrastructure as code is keeping a consistent mapping of what you have deployed, Terraform manages this in it’s state (which can be stored locally or remotely).

-When developing a provider it’s important that whatever the provider API reports for a particular resource is consistently stored in terraform state, otherwise when terraform plan/apply is subsequently run it will detect change, this is what we refer to as Drift.
+When developing a provider it’s important that whatever the provider API reports for a particular resource is consistently stored in Terraform state, otherwise when Terraform plan/apply is subsequently run it will detect change, this is what we refer to as Drift.
 When developing a new provider and resources, there are some common scenarios to handle to avoid Drift.

 ## Call READ after CREATE

-At this point you should be familiar with fact that provider plugins are developed as CRUD operations with a function for each operation.
+At this point you should be familiar with the fact that provider plugins are developed as CRUD operations with a function for each operation.
 The one when a new resource is being created is obviously the `CREATE` method.
 Here is a hypothetical config.

 ```hcl
 resource "simple_resource" "example" {